 Angry or reckless is one of the most common causes of road collisions.

-However, the current requirements for truck drivers are standing on thin ice, as there is a new provision in Washington that calls for exemption of truck drivers who drive across Los Angeles and California from the state’s meal and rest requirements.
+However, the current requirements for truck drivers are standing on thin ice, as there is a new provision in Washington that calls for the exemption of truck drivers who drive across Los Angeles and California from the state’s meal and rest requirements.

 Under current state law in Los Angeles, truck drivers are also required to take a paid 10-minute rest break every four hours on the road.